hoagsie/vtm/merits_flaws.md

 <td><p><strong>•</strong></p></td>
 <td><p>The character possesses writings from one of the church's leaders
 or prominent figures.
 On applicable rolls gain two dice Intelligence rolls.
-As a 1 dot optional flaw that can come with this merit the <a href="Willpower" class="wikilink" title="Willpower">Willpower</a> damage modifier for social combat is increased by 1.</p></td>
+As a 1 dot optional flaw that can come with this merit the [Willpower](./willpower.md) damage modifier for social combat is increased by 1.</p></td>
 <td id="Excommunicated"><p><strong>Excommunicated</strong></p></td>
 <td><p><strong>(• - ••)</strong></p></td>